Bus network electrification

 TOMORROW'S MOBILITY COMPLETELY ELECTRIC

-Did you know that, in Québec, transportation accounted for 43% of all greenhouse gas (GHG) emissions in 2013?
+Did you know that in 2013, transportation in Québec accounted for 43% of greenhouse gas emissions (GHG) and 76% of all consumed petroleum products?

 Keep in mind that:

 - These are not our first steps in the area of electrification.
 In 2014, an electric bus from Chinese firm BYD was used in passenger service for the purpose of showcasing the technology.
 The goal of the project was to assess the performance of its green energy and the vehicle’s reliability under our climate and road conditions.

 - Compared to cars that are parked 95% of the time, buses are in operation more than 80% of the time.
 Given the heavy weight of buses, meeting the challenge of electrification will rely on industry’s ability to develop highly efficient and reliable technologies.